Deepika Padukone: In the media

 Padukone is considered among the most popular and high-profile celebrities in India.
-Analysing her career, Reuters published that after making a successful debut with Om Shanti Om, she featured in a series of films for which critics labelled her as "wooden" and "mocked her accent".
-The Indian Express added, "Not too long ago after a few unwise script calls and the public blow up of her high profile relationship with Ranbir Kapoor, Deepika was written off.
-Credit to her much touted professionalism, dedication, discipline and perseverance that she bounced back."
-Following the success of Cocktail, Yeh Jawaani Hai Deewani, and Chennai Express, several media publications began crediting her as the most successful contemporary actress in India.
+Analysing her career, Reuters published that after making a successful debut, she featured in a series of films for which critics labelled her as "wooden" and "mocked her accent".
+The Indian Express opined that "a few unwise script calls and the public blow up of her high profile relationship with Ranbir Kapoor" had resulted in a brief career setback.
+By 2013, several media publications began crediting her as the most successful contemporary actress in India.
+A decade later, a journalist for Time magazine took note of her longevity as a leading star, a rarity for women in Indian cinema.
+Also in 2023, Namrata Zakharia of The Week analysed that Padukone's acting career, brand endorsements, investments, philanthropy, and marriage to Ranveer Singh were collectively responsible in making her "India's most successful female celebrity".
+Padukone has said that her background in sports has lent her to treat her career like an athlete, and that her choice of roles is "a combination of where I am in life, what I am offered and what I am capable of doing".

-India Today featured her among the nation's 50 most powerful people in 2017 and 2019.
+India Today featured her among the nation's 50 most powerful people in 2017, 2019 and 2023, as did The Indian Express in 2018, 2019, 2023 and 2024.
 The global edition of Forbes ranked her as the tenth highest-paid actress in the world in 2016 and in 2018, the magazine ranked her as the highest-earning woman celebrity in India.
 From 2014 to 2016 and in 2018, she was the highest ranked woman on the Indian edition of Forbes' "Celebrity 100" list, peaking at the fourth position in 2018 with an estimated annual earning of over ₹1.12 billion.
 Also in 2018, Time magazine named Padukone one of the 100 most influential people in the world; Variety magazine featured her in their list of the 50 most impactful women in the world, and the market research firm YouGov named her the world's thirteenth most admired woman.
-Padukone was featured in The Indian Expresss listing of the most powerful Indians from in 2018 and 2019.
 On International Women's Day in 2022, Outlook India listed her as one of the women redefining leadership roles.
 In the same year, Padukone was awarded the TIME100 Impact Award for her work with mental health advocacy.
+In 2023, she was featured by the Indian edition of Hello! magazine in their 100 most influential list.
+The Week estimated her net worth to be ₹500 crore in 2023 and in 2024, GQ India ranked her fifth among richest Indian actresses.